To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-The presidential election every four years brings out the most voters, but still, the percentage of the eligible voters in American who voted in the 2016 election was only 58%.
+The presidential election every four years brings out the most voters, but still, only 69% of the eligible voters in America voted in the 2020 general election (and this was the biggest voter turnout since 1900!).
 Many countries don’t even give their citizens the right to vote but we are lucky, and it’s time we acted like it!
-This year is a midterm election, and there is no time like the present to educate yourself, so you are ready to speak up for what you believe in on Election Day 2018, November 6, 2018.

-Read this quick and easy, non-partisan Forsyth County midterm election guide, so you are educated and ready to speak up for what you believe in on Election Day 2018 in Winston-Salem, NC.
+Read this quick and easy, non-partisan Forsyth County election guide, so you are educated and ready to speak up for what you believe in on Election Day 2022 in Winston-Salem, NC.

 - NC House of Representatives

 - NC Senate

 - NC General Assembly (House and Senate) – all seats

 - NC Supreme Court and Court of Appeals